plone/training/theming/basic.rst

 Customize logo
 --------------

-1. Go to the Plone Control Panel: :menuselection:`toolbar --> admin --> Site Setup`
+#.
+Go to the Plone Control Panel: :menuselection:`toolbar --> admin --> Site Setup`
-2. Go to the "Site" control panel.
+#.
+Go to the "Site" control panel.
-3. You will see this form:
+#.
+You will see this form:

    .. image:: https://docs.plone.org/_images/change-logo-in-site-control-panel.png

-4. You can now add / remove your custom logo
+#.
+You can now add/edit/remove your custom logo.

-See the `official docs <https://docs.plone.org/adapt-and-extend/change-the-logo.html>`_.
+For more information, take a look at the `official docs <https://docs.plone.org/adapt-and-extend/change-the-logo.html>`_.

 Customize CSS/Less variables
 ----------------------------

-1. Go back to the Control Panel.
+#.
+Go back to the Control Panel.
-2. Go to the :guilabel:`Resource Registries` control panel.
+#.
+Go to the :guilabel:`Resource Registries` control panel.
-3. On the first tab: enable :guilabel:`Development Mode`.
+#.
+On the first tab: enable :guilabel:`Development Mode`.
-4. In the "plone" bundle below, click on "develop CSS".
+#.
+In the "plone" bundle below, click on "develop CSS".

 Your panel should now look like this: